medwatt/gmid/docs/writing_designs.md

 return out
 ```

-Every key returned here appears in the report.
-Only the keys listed in the
+Every key appears in the report; only keys listed in `TARGET_SPECS` affect the
-configuration file's `TARGET_SPECS` affect the optimization.
+optimization.

 ### Step 8: Multicorner conservation

-On silicon, the bias of this amplifier is a fixed reference current flowing
-into the diode `Mvbp`.
-When the process changes, that current stays the same,
+On silicon the bias is a fixed reference current into the diode `Mvbp`.
+When the
-while `vbp` and the tail current of `M3` move.
-The model must behave in the
+process changes, that current stays fixed while `vbp` and the `M3` tail current
-same way at every non-reference corner.
+move.
+To reproduce this at every non-reference corner:

-Three declarations express this:

 ```python
 RECORNER_RESOLVE = ["M1a_ID"]